Last Updated on June 12, 2022 by Paroma

 The ill-famed freeway 101 connecting the city to SFO airport is a traffic nightmare during most of the day with rush hour congestion lasting approximately from 6-10 AM and 3-7 PM.
 Since being caught in traffic is definitely not your idea of maximizing your San Francisco layover experience, the best way to override this situation is by hopping onto our subway/BART that will directly transport you into the city, bypassing nasty traffic like magic.

 The BART Airport station at the International terminal and can be accessed using the Airtrain from all the other three domestic terminals (1, 2 and 3).
-Take the Antioch bound train to deboard at any of the eight stations in San Francisco.
+Take the Antioch or Richmond bound train to deboard at any of the eight stations in San Francisco.
 You can purchase tickets at the ticket vending machines using cash or credit/debit card.

 I highly recommend purchasing the return ticket at the airport to avoid waiting in line during your return from San Francisco.
 Additionally, several BART stations in San Francisco are now Clipper card only (that is our locals transit fare card) and no longer use paper tickets.
 Download the handy BART APP for all fare and schedule information to plan your trip like a pro.